Main Navigation

 Loading...

-Developmental Disabilities Training Series From Rutgers Cooperative Extension
+Skillfully Working with People with Developmental Disabilities From Rutgers Cooperative Extension

 Overview

-Get the foundational knowledge needed for teaching, assisting, and working with people with disabilities.
-Learn how to identify different behavioral patterns and implement effective strategies to manage challenges.
+This training series, developed by faculty of Rutgers Cooperative Extension/New Jersey Agricultural Experiment Station, consists of five online courses that provide the foundational knowledge for teaching, assisting, and working with people with disabilities.
+The series also helps participants learn how to identify different behavioral patterns and implement effective strategies to manage the educational setting.
+The courses may be taken individually or as a five-course series.

 Start learning today.
 No application required.